Anita Boyer: Career

-In 1945, Boyer sang and recorded with Hoagy Carmichael’s orchestra, releasing a recording of "How Little We Know" in June of that year.
+In 1945, Boyer sang and recorded with Hoagy Carmichael's orchestra, releasing a recording of "How Little We Know" in June of that year.
 She replaced Kitty Kallen as the singer for the Harry James Orchestra for about six weeks from the November.
 In early 1946, she recorded with Peggy Lee for the Walt Disney animated picture Make Mine Music.
 She sang with Opie Cates and worked with Red Nichols.
 The St. Louis Globe-Democrat of St. Louis, Missouri described her as being on "fine fettle", praising her vocals on "You Satisfy" in an August 1946 performance with Nichol's group.

 Later career

-On May 17, 1947, Boyer gave birth to daughter Dedra, and retired from the industry, though made several recordings with Tempo Records in 1948.
+On May 17, 1947, Boyer gave birth to a daughter and retired from the industry, though made several recordings with Tempo Records in 1948.
 She later relaunched her career in the 1950s as a songwriter and singing on the night club circuit.
 Country music star Grandpa Jones recorded one of her songs.
 She wrote songs such as "I Foresee In the Future" and "I Gambled with Love" with Paul Weirick in 1954.
 Boyer had her own radio show on the Mutual network in 1952 to 1953 and recorded with the Sauter-Finegan Orchestra in 1953.
 She recorded several R&B songs for Columbia Records in 1955.

 Boyer and her husband finally settled in the Miami area, where Dukoff found work as both a musician and audio engineer, opening a studio at their home in Kendall, Florida.
 The couple had one daughter, Deerdra, and three grandchildren: Kristina, Robert and Brandon.
 In 1974, her husband resumed his saxophone mouthpiece business from his workshop in Kendall.
 Boyer died on 17 March 1985 in South Miami, Florida.